Is Menopausal Hormone Therapy right for you?

 What is MHT?

 Like combined oral contraceptive pills (COCPs), “combined” MHT regimes contain oestrogen and progestogen.
 But COCPs contain high-dose synthetic hormones designed to suppress ovulation and therefore provide contraception.
 MHT regimes in contrast are designed to restore or “even-out” hormone levels in the blood to “physiological” or “normal” premenopausal levels and are not designed to provide contraception.
 Oestrogen is provided to help with symptoms and progestogen (in both COCPs and MHT) is used to stop the lining of the uterus (endometrium) from becoming thickened in response to the oestrogen, and control menstrual bleeding.
 Only women who have had a hysterectomy can take oestrogen without progestogen.
+Read more about the preparations of oestrogen available in New Zealand including Estrogel (oestrogen gel) which will be funded from November 2024 here.

 Where does the confusion and controversy about the risks of MHT come from?